freetype/docwriter/docs/reference/ft2-basic_types.md

 <h4>fields</h4>
 <table class="fields">
 <tr><td class="val" id="data">data</td><td class="desc">

-A typeless pointer to any client-specified data.
-This field is completely ignored by the FreeType library.
+<p>A typeless pointer to any client-specified data.
+This field is completely ignored by the FreeType library.</p>
 </td></tr>
 <tr><td class="val" id="finalizer">finalizer</td><td class="desc">

-A pointer to a &lsquo;generic finalizer&rsquo; function, which will be called when the object is destroyed.
-If this field is set to NULL, no code will be called.
+<p>A pointer to a &lsquo;generic finalizer&rsquo; function, which will be called when the object is destroyed.
+If this field is set to NULL, no code will be called.</p>
 </td></tr>
 </table>